Chairman Stephen N. Davis, MBBS, FRCP, FACP

 Wilma A. Rowe, M.D., Assistant Professor of Medicine

-Medical education, hospital practice and quality measures.
+Medical education, hospital medicine and quality measures.

 Program Director for Med-Peds Program